IBM/icp4d-telco-manage-ml-project/README.md

 ### 8. Setup Cognos Analytics Dashboard on your Cloud Pak for Data instance for visualizations

-Once data is generated and stored in the db., and after running the `Time Series` notebook, follow the tutorial - [Setup Cognos Analytics Dashboard on your Cloud Pak for Data instance for Visualisations](Add link) to generate the output as shown in the next section.
+Once data is generated and stored in the db., and after running the `Time Series` notebook, follow the tutorial - [Build dashboards in Cognos Analytics on IBM Cloud Pak for Data](https://developer.ibm.com/tutorial/build-dashboards-in-cognos-analytics-on-ibm-cloud-pak-for-data) to generate the output as shown in the next section.

 ## Sample Output